 The last leg of our Vietnam adventure was modestly luxurious: a two-night cruise on Bai Tu Long Bay, the newer, cleaner, less known and less-overwhelmed-by-tourists neighbour of Ha Long Bay.
 Ha Long is said to have over 1000 cruise boats packed like sardines and Bai Tu Long doesn’t.
 That’s the big difference.
 Bai Tu Long’s karst geology is similarly magnificent and we’re happy to have taken the path less travelled.

 Cruise choices are simple: pick one night or two and the number of stars.
 We took the two night, four star option and booked through Alex, cousin of our Ninh Binh homestay host.
-You can email him at firstname.lastname@example.org.
+You can email him at email@example.com.
 The process was straightforward.
 Alex researched various options, took care of the details and made sure we got a fair price.
 We left a small deposit with our host and met up in Hanoi to finalize the deal.
 We were offered three price options starting at US$210 but went with the four star, US$300 Huong Hai Sealife cruise.
 It was worth it.
 We got a shuttle from our Hanoi hotel, a nice, new-ish, clean boat, good food, friendly staff, spacious cabin, queen bed and private balcony.
 All as promised.
 Note that “two days” or “three days” is a generous description as it’s really a 24 or 48 hour period stretched over two or three calendar days.
 If you want one full day plus half a day at either end, choose the two night option.